rhine3/frontierlabsutils/README.md

 # Acoustic synchronization utilities for Frontier Labs recorders

-If you're using Frontier Labs recorders for acoustic localization, these tools can help you synchronize your recorders.
+If you're using Frontier Labs recorders for acoustic localization, these tools can help you synchronize your recordings.

 ## About
-Frontier Labs recorders with the localization firmware can be used to create time-synchronized recordings for acoustic localization.
-These recorders use an onboard GPS receiver to timestamp the beginning and end of each recording.
-However, these recordings are not synchronized until they are post-processed.
+Frontier Labs recorders with localization firmware can be used to create time-synchronized recordings.
+Each recorder has an onboard GPS receiver which enables it to precisely timestamp the beginning and end of each recording.
+However, these recordings are not actually synchronized until they are post-processed.

-This repository contains code for post-processing Frontier Labs recordings to synchronize them.
-It uses the timestamps saved in the filename of each recording to resample the recordings.
-It also uses the `loclog.txt` files saved by the recorders to account for "dropped buffers," i.e. the occasionally dropped audio data that sometimes happens when using time-synchronizing recorders.
+This repository contains utilities for synchronizing Frontier Labs recordings as well as examples for how to use the utilities.
+This approach uses the start/end timestamps saved in each recorder filename as well as the `loclog.txt` files saved by the recorders.
+The `loclog.txt` files are used to account for "dropped buffers," i.e. the occasionally dropped audio data that sometimes happens when using time-synchronizing recorders.

 ## How to use
 The files included in this repository are:
 * The utility library itself: [`frontierlabsutils.py`](frontierlabsutils.py)
-* Example recording resampling using the utilities: [`example_sync.py`](example_sync.py)
+* Example resampling script using the utilities: [`example_sync.py`](example_sync.py)
 * Example trimming of resampled recordings using the utilities: [`example_trim.py`](example_trim.py)

 I developed this library for my own application, so it isn't quite "plug and play."
 To use it, you will have to change at least the following things: